Governance and Management Guidelines

 - Council delegates to the chief executive responsibility for the development of an annual budget, within the fiscal constraints established by Council, to achieve the goals, priorities and commitments defined in the strategic planning framework and current Investment Plan.

-- The annual budget is considered by the Audit and Risk Committee before being recommended to Council for approval.
+- The annual budget is considered by the Capital and Finance Committee before being recommended to Council for approval.

 - Final approval of the annual budget and any subsequent variations to the approved budget are the responsibility of Council and cannot be delegated.

 Annual Report, Statement of Service Performance and Financial Statements

 - Council delegates to the chief executive responsibility for the development of an Annual Report, including an annual Statement of Service Performance and Financial Statements, in accordance with the requirements of s306 of the Education and Training Act 2020.